bilva-sanaba/Functional-Group-Analyzer/README.md

 Once Pybel is installed.
 Add the directory to your python path.
 You can check the success of this by typing import pybel in your python shell.
 If the library is installed, the prerequisites are complete.

-Fork and clone this project onto your computer unless you want to just use the independent script.
+Download the entire project unless you want to just use the independent script.
 For that, just download the script pybel\_analyze\_library_smarts.py